Birrellc/project-eternity-ms2/README.md

 ## Project Barriers

+This section is also repeated in the testing.md document under the name of "Bugs".

 ### Solved

 - Slow Loading Speed - I found that when running speed tests my website scored poorly on speed and in order to fix this I compressed my images and also re-scaled the menu images so that the website itself wasn't wasting resources re-scaling each image itself.
 I also found that if I cache images I could improve my website speed more but due to hosting on GitHub I cannot use server image caching to improve more.